syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 #### Tasks

 The [task](/api/js/ejdiagram#members:nodes-task "task") property of node allows you to define the [type](/api/js/ejdiagram#members:nodes-tasks-type "type") of task such as sending, receiving, user based task etc… By default, the `type` property of task is set as "none".
 The following code illustrates how to create different types of BPMN tasks.
+The [events](/api/js/ejdiagram#members:nodes-tasks-events "events") property of tasks allows to represent these results as an event attached to the task.

 {% highlight javascript %}